misotanni/misotanni.github.io/fjs/en/rules.md

 This page is a *de facto* reference manual for using the FJS.
 It contains all the rules you will need to use the FJS, including its shorthand elements.
 However it will not be of much use to you unless you have read through the [Crash Course](crash.html) first.

-Everything concerning experimental shorthand elements is marked with the symbol (\*).
+Everything concerning experimental elements is marked with the symbol (\*).

 ## Reduced Forms